At a Glance

 Understanding My Approach

-I am a facilitator of the process.
-My role is to gently guide you into a relaxed state, ask thoughtful and non-leading questions, and support visualization and somatic exploration.
-I help you access your own wisdom and make connections that feel meaningful to you, so you can bring resolution to your issue or situation.
+As a facilitator, my role is to guide you into a relaxed state, ask thoughtful, non-leading questions, and support the process as it unfolds.
+I’m not here to interpret or direct your experience, but to help you access your own understanding and make connections that feel meaningful to you.

 The Body–Mind Connection

-Your body holds valuable information.
-It is often where you feel the “yes” or “no” of a decision, and where fear or resistance shows up.
-There is a strong connection between what the body feels and the meaning we assign to an issue.
-When that meaning begins to shift, the body often follows by softening and releasing tension or stress.
+Your body holds important information.
+It’s often where you feel a “yes” or “no,” or where fear and resistance show up.
+There is a strong connection between what the body feels and the meaning we give to an experience.
+As that meaning begins to shift, the body often responds by softening and releasing tension.

 The Role of Imagination